antevens/boatcontrol/README.md

     0x24 (36) 60A Individual AC/DC
     0x25 (37) Additional IO #1 to RJ45 Cat5/6
     0x26 (38) Additional IO #2 to RJ45 Cat5/6

+*Bring plenty of watts, it's a 6oz PCB!

 # Software
 One of the primary advantages of having the GPIO interface and using a